-Hiking is when you deliberately spend time walking in a natural setting and is often done along hiking trails, though it doesn’t have to be.
-These trails can go through different settings: mountains, lakesides, forests, deserts, etc, can take an hour to months to complete and should be at the least light exercise.
+Hiking is when you deliberately spend time walking in a natural setting, often done on hiking trails, though it doesn’t have to be.
+These trails can go through different settings: mountains, lakesides, forests, deserts etc, can take hours to months to complete and should be at the least light exercise.

 2. Why is hiking so great?
 The benefits of hiking!